 Last year, we made our Council budget more inclusive by allowing the community to take part in the process.
-Now you can learn more about how we've used your feedback by tuning in to our live budget presentation.
+You can learn more about how we used your feedback by watching our live presentation, or reading our report.

 |Last updated:||May 2020|

-Live on Facebook at 6:00pm on Monday 4 May, the Mayor and Council staff will be sharing the details of our budget for next year and answering your questions.
-This is a great opportunity to understand some of the financial impacts of the coronavirus, and learn which project ideas submitted by residents have made it into the budget.
+Live on Facebook at 6:00pm on Monday 4 May, the Mayor and Council staff shared the details of Council'sbudget for next year and answered your questions.
+You can rewatch this presentation to understand some of the financial impacts of the coronavirus, and learn which project ideas submitted by residents made it into the budget.

 As part of a renewed focus on community engagement, the Borough of Queenscliffe opened up our budget processes to the public over four weeks in October and November 2019.
 The results of this consultation, undertaken by 332 participants, clearly highlighted the priorities of the public and revealed important insights about our community’s priorities for the next financial year.

 This report outlines trends and themes from the feedback received, alongside individual examples of participant comments.
 The detail in this report will be reviewed by Councillors and officers throughout the organisation, both to shape the direction of the 2020–21 Borough of Queenscliffe Budget and to gain a better understanding of community priorities.

 This initiative is an innovative new approach to community engagement, and is a step towards the Borough of Queenscliffe’s goal of being a leader in this space.
 Its success, however, is a result of the participation of our community, and Council thanks everyone who took part for giving their thoughts and time to this engagement.
 Your voice is helping us create a better Borough.

 Participants were asked whether Council should spend more or less on each budget category, including whether Council should spend “a little” or “a lot” more or less.
 All of these scores were then averaged to understand which categories respondents felt Council should spend more or less on, and how strongly they felt this way.